Skip to content

 Request body

-Add your user track request in the request body as well as the Liquid to assign a counter variable.
-For more details, refer to User track.
+Add your user track request in the request body and the Liquid to assign a counter variable.
+For more details, refer to the /users/track endpoint.

 The following is an example of both the required Liquid and request body for this endpoint, where your_attribute_count is the attribute you’re using to count how many times a user has seen a message: